-This subsection describes what happens when a member dies after retirement and who may receive the death benefits.
+This subsection describes what happens when a member dies before retirement and who may receive the death benefits.

 Pre-retirement death benefits